sokolhessnerlab/resources/README.md

 our lab's needs in mind, we encourage other labs and collaborators to take advantage our learnings.

-The following Table of Contents (ToC) should be your primary method of navigating resources.
-Only after a resource is developed to a sufficient level of completeness will it be linked to by the ToC, so if you're looking for ready-to-use information, the ToC is your best bet!
+The following Guides & References links should be your primary method of navigating resources.

 Please note: This is a living, breathing repo that will be updated from time to time.
 We will do our best to maintain a stable version of all resources that